shrutisawardekar/AWS/DAY-1 ASSIGNMENT.md

 - *It can be used by anyone.*
 - *Example.
 AWS of Amzon, Azure of Microsoft, GCP og Google.*

-*2. Private Cloud
+*2. Private Cloud*
--> It is owned by one organisation.*
+- *It is owned by one organisation.*

 *3. Hybrid Cloud
--> It is a comination of public and private clouds.*
+- *It is a comination of public and private clouds.*

 **Advantages of Cloud**

-*1.Cost Saving
+*1.Cost Saving*
-->Cost saving is one of biggest advantage as it does not require any physical hardware.*
+- *Cost saving is one of biggest advantage as it does not require any physical hardware.*

-*2.High Speed
+*2.High Speed*
-->It has High speed as it gives access to service quickly.*
+- *It has High speed as it gives access to service quickly.*

-*3.Backup of data
+*3.Backup of data*
-->The data stored on cloud can be easily used for getting back up.*
+- *The data stored on cloud can be easily used for getting back up.*

-*4.Storage Capacity
+*4.Storage Capacity*
-->It has unlimited stoarage capacity for data.*
+- *It has unlimited stoarage capacity for data.*

-*5.Collaboration
+*5.Collaboration*
-->It helps in collaborating fro many employees residing at distant places in an efficient and secure manner.*
+- *It helps in collaborating fro many employees residing at distant places in an efficient and secure manner.*

 **What is a cloud service?**

-->*Cloud service can be defined as a wide variety of services that are being provided via internet on demand by the companies and customers.
+- *Cloud service can be defined as a wide variety of services that are being provided via internet on demand by the companies and customers.
-->Without using any internal infrastructure or hardware these services provide an easy and affordable access to applications.*
+- Without using any internal infrastructure or hardware these services provide an easy and affordable access to applications.*

 **TYPES OF CLOUD SERVICES**